Eschatologue/CM_wiki/docs/class/ranger/index.md

 You always have the ***Hunter’s Mark*** spell prepared.
 You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a Long Rest.

 The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favored Enemy column of the Ranger Features table.
-When the spell is cast this way, it does not require concentration.
+When the spell is cast this way, it does not require :spell-concentration: Concentration, though it ends early if you have the Incapcacitated condition.

 !!! homebrew "No Concentration"

-    The ***Hunter’s Mark*** spell when cast using Favored Enemy now does not require concentration.
+    The ***Hunter’s Mark*** spell when cast using Favored Enemy now does not require Concentration.

 ### Level 1: Weapon Mastery